 The future of magazine publishing is in many ways also the future of reading itself.
 The Cloud is transforming how people consume content.
-Millennials and the post-Millenial generation already consume all their content very differently than their Generation X and Babyboomer parents and grandparents.
-Digital content is everything at this stage in the game, and it’s Millenials who are shaping content consumption trends, not their predecessors.
+Millennials and the post-Millennial generation already consume all their content very differently than their Generation X and Baby Boomer parents and grandparents.
+Digital content is everything at this stage in the game, and it’s Millennials who are shaping content consumption trends, not their predecessors.

 In the short-term future of digital magazine publishing, we already can see some of the concerns on the horizon.
 Consumers and magazine subscribers are really the same category in most respects.
 They want greater fluidity of personalization that comes with Cloud-delivered and personalized content, such as the ability to highlight text and make notes, share with friends and associates, as well as bookmarking that keeps their place in between reading sessions.

 Toward these ends, let’s look at how digital content is being shaped by still-emergent mediums where the technology is already there, but the adoption is has lagged due to the sheer oddity and novelty of some of these emerging technologies.

 Reader experience is king in digital magazine publishing

 I don’t know about you, but I remember reading physical magazines.
 It wasn’t just about the text content or even the pictures.
 I was bodily engaged in a way that I couldn’t multi-task around.
 When you read a magazine, you were generally reading the magazine, looking at pictures, skimming – in short, you were fully engaged in consuming it.

 Many magazines may be completely focused on their content because, as we all have been hearing (perhaps too much), “Content is king!”.
 Well, this article is about to contradict that maxim.
 Content isn’t actually king, it’s more like Court Jester to the king.
 Engagement is king (or queen, for the ladies), and that means the experience had by the consumer.